 Since the 2016/17 financial year, the Group has supported IDCs who provide distribution services to the Bakeries division.
 Through favourable funding support, this ESD initiative affords the IDCs an opportunity to grow their businesses and ensures they remain viable and sustainable enterprises.

 Details of some of the Group’s enterprise and supplier development projects and its beneficiaries are shown in the table below:

-|Agri Dwala, Napier, Western Cape||This venture was established in 2006 and since then has acquired 600ha of land as well as access to 800ha of leased land.
-The farm produces wheat, canola, oats and lupines, as well as livestock.
-The project is now 100% black owned and supports 19 BEE beneficiaries.
-The farm is very well maintained and under the supervision of beneficiaries and directors Maruis Engel and Daniel Pieters, it has produced 2000 tons in the last 2 seasons.
-In addition to agriculture, the beneficiaries have also developed a B&B and events venue.|
+|Agri Dwala, Napier, Western Cape||A farm that produces wheat, canola, oats and lupines, as well as livestock.
+The project is now 100% black-owned and supports 19 BEE beneficiaries.
+The farm is well maintained and under the supervision of beneficiaries and directors, Marius Engel and Daniel Pieters.|

 |Aquanoir, Vanrynsdorp, Western Cape||A raisin farm in Vanrhynsdorp with majority shareholding belonging to four BEE beneficiaries that are under the leadership mentorship of Klaas September.|

 |Perde Eiland, Marchand, Northern Cape||A raisin farm in Marchand in the Northern Cape with majority shareholding belonging to 12 BEE beneficiaries and mentored by an experienced commercial farmer, Jeffrey Matladike.|